-As international art consultants, Artelier specialises in curating art for luxury hospitality, residential, yacht and aviation projects.
-As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create custom art commissions tailored to the project.
+As hotel art consultants, Artelier specialises in curating art for luxury hospitality, residential, yacht and aviation projects.
+As well as sourcing contemporary art for hotels by leading global artists, we also collaborate with artists to create custom art commissions tailored to the hotel art project.
 In this article, we offer an insight into how organic and thorough research is essential for offering originality in a hotel art collection, and how to avoid the pitfalls of the typical luxury aesthetic found online.

 The artist Danny Lane in his studio